CESP-ExpHer/GCPBayes-Pipeline/README.md

 ## Test Dataset
 Here, we provide a small dataset for testing the Pipeline.
 The data are GWAS summary statistics for The Breast Cancer Association Consortium (BCAC) and The Ovarian Cancer Association Consortium (OCAC) chromosome #5 and we want to run the Pipeline (without LD clumping method) and GCPBayes at a gene-level for 300 coding-genes.
 <br>
-You could use one of the following options (R or Bash) to run a small example file to test the GCPBayes Pipeline:
+You could use one of the following options (R or Bash) to run a small example file to test GCPBayes Pipeline:
 <br>

 ### R